MEng Mechanical Engineering with Biomechanics

 The Department of Mechanical Engineering maintains close links with industry and arranges annual careers days in conjunction with the University Careers Service, bringing final year students into contact with prospective employers.
 In your final year, you’ll also be given a personal careers interview to help you review your career plans.

-• £63k – average salary for a chartered engineer
+• £70k – average basic salary for an experienced chartered engineer

 Key Course Information and Links